acl21/acl21.github.io/_posts/2023-10-17-quaternion-basics.md

 * Prof. Andrew Hanson's book on quaternions<d-cite key="visquat"></d-cite>
 * Section I of Keith Conrad's notes<d-cite key="conrad-quat-algebras"></d-cite>.

-> This article is merely a reproduction of their work perhaps put together concisely in one place.
-My motivation to write this is two fold - to provide robotics practitioners a one-stop-shop entry point to quaternions as well as challenge/improve my understanding of them.
+> This article merely reproduces their work, perhaps put together concisely in one place.
+My motivation to write this is twofold - to provide robotics practitioners a one-stop-shop entry point to quaternions and challenge/improve my understanding of them.
 I claim no expertise in this topic but found it so fascinating that I decided to write about it.

-> **Prerequisites:** This is [1/3] article in my three part series on quaternions.
-For this article, I assume no familiarity with quaternions.
-To the point that some parts may come across as pedantic.
+> **Prerequisites:** This is [1/3] article in my series on quaternions.
+For this article, I assume no familiarity with quaternions, to the point that some parts may come across as pedantic.
 I do not, however, talk about representing 3D rotations via quaternions in this one, I leave that to my next article<d-cite key="quat-rot-op1"></d-cite>.
-My goal here is to only make sure readers get comfortable with the idea of quaternion addition, multiplication, conjugate and norm.
+My goal here is only to ensure readers get comfortable with the idea of quaternion addition, multiplication, conjugate, and norm.

 ***